ondemandenv/ondemandenv.github.io/articles/x-ops-railroading-software-architecture.md

 #### Acknowledge the Collaboration Crisis
 **Real engineers cannot collaborate meaningfully** with cargo cult ops because **there is no shared language, no shared modeling capacity, no shared ownership of complexity**.
 Organizations must recognize this **fundamental incompatibility** and either **invest in genuine engineering education** or **accept the limitations** of **theater vs engineering**.

+#### Reject False Equity Solutions
+Organizations must stop applying **"equality vs equity"** frameworks to **fundamental competence gaps**.
+The popular metaphor of giving shorter kids boxes to see over fences **cannot apply to engineering skills**. **Abstract thinking, domain modeling, and architectural instincts** require **10+ years of complex practice** and cannot be redistributed through **process improvements, tooling platforms, or organizational restructuring**.
+Technical competence gaps are **not height differences**—they are **literacy vs illiteracy**, and no amount of "equity" can bridge that gap without genuine education.

 ### The Future of Software Engineering

 The **future of software engineering** depends on **recognizing and reversing** the **X-Ops railroading pattern**.
 We must **return to first principles**: **software exists to solve business problems**, not to **justify operational tooling**.